 Photo by Tad Denson / Shutterstock.com

 The storm season lasts through Nov.
-30, and we are in the midst of what are traditionally the most active weeks for storms.
+30. We are still weeks away from what is traditionally the most active period for tropical storms and hurricanes.
 So, it’s time to take up the Boy Scouts’ motto: Be prepared.

 Get supplies, equipment and a plan ready so you can swing confidently into action as quickly as necessary.
 You don’t want to be fighting hordes of others at the last minute for your store’s dwindling amounts of canned goods, water jugs and emergency supplies.

 Here are four critical areas to cover so you’ll get through a hurricane safely:

 Ask a friend or family member outside the hurricane zone to act as your family communications hub.
 If phone lines are jammed in your affected area, calling outside the region may be easier than making a local call.
 Make sure everyone in your family has the number for your emergency contact and a cellphone or prepaid phone card.

 The Department of Homeland Security’s disaster preparedness website, Ready.gov, says:

 Know how you’ll contact one another and reconnect if separated.
 Establish a family meeting place that’s familiar and easy to find.

 Plan to use texting more than phone calls.
 Texts may work when phone calls can’t get through.
 Everyone in your circle should be comfortable using a phone’s text function.